doomhack/GBADoom/README.md

 **Still to do:**

-- ~~Still needs too much memory.
-GBA only has 256Kb of work ram.
-Some levels will crash out as they are larger than this.
-Memory issues are pretty much resolved now.
-Only Doom2 Map15 has issues.
-Occasionally still get a blue screen of death after playing for a while on that level.~~

-- ~Status bar is partially rendered.
-It's actually quite tricky because we are page-flipping we need to draw the stbar twice when it updates else it will flicker.~

-- ~Too dark on real hardware.
-It either needs a non-linear RGB24 -> RGB15 mapping or a custom palette.~

-- ~Save-load are stubbed out.~

 - Demo compatability is broken.

-- ~~Weapon-swith controls not implimented.~~

 - General optimisation.
 We're never going to get a perfect 35FPS but I think there is still another 25% left without changing the visual quality/correctness/game behaviour.
 For reference, the first time I ran a build under the emulator it ran at about 3FPS.

-- ~Sound is a bit glitchy because MaxMod doesn't have a function to tell if a sound is still playing.
-Channels get re-used sooner than they should.
-To fix this i'll have to store the lengths of all of the samples.
-Fun.~

 - Probably a bunch of other stuff that's borked too...